-Microsoft 365 is the new name for Office 365, comprising the well-known and widely used applications Word, Excel, PowerPoint and Outlook.
+Office 365 has been renamed Microsoft 365, comprising the well-known and widely used applications Word, Excel, PowerPoint and Outlook.

 Having finally ditched the Office 365 name in April 2020, the firm has since indicated that the new Microsoft 365 branding will apply for all new sales.
 While many of the features of Microsoft 365 are not wholly new, the move by Microsoft isn’t just a change of name for the sake if it.